 We'd suggest starting with this brilliant episode of the 99% Invisible podcast below.
 It explores the hacking trend and has an interview with the founder of the IKEA Hackers website, Jules Yapp (she's awesome).

-Head over here for loads more Sugru projects to organise the spaces around you.
+Head over here for loads more Sugru projects for your home.

 Community ideas to hack your tech better with Sugru